Alex McDowell: Early work

 Alex McDowell was born in Borneo, Malaysia, to British parents.
 His father, H Blair McDowell, was an engineer for Royal Dutch Shell, and his brother, Jonathan McDowell, is a London-based architect at Matter Architecture.
 He attended Quaker boarding schools in the UK from age 7 to 18.

 McDowell studied fine art at the Central School of Art and Design in London.
 In 1975, he and Sebastian Conran staged the Sex Pistols’ first headline gig.
 He then designed and printed T-shirts for Malcolm McLaren and Vivienne Westwood's King's Road shop Sex.
 In 1978, he and musician Glen Matlock co-founded graphic studio Rocking Russian Design.
 McDowell designed album covers for punk rock groups and musicians, including Rich Kids, Siouxsie and the Banshees, The Clash, Athletico Spizz 80, and Iggy Pop.

 In 1979, McDowell was commissioned to design Pop's Soldier album.
 He was production designer and producer of Iggy Pop's first music videos during that time.
 In 1981, he co-founded the design studio Da Gama, alongside typographer and designer John Warwicker.
 He began to work with director Tim Pope, designing a series of videos for The Cure.
 Pope and McDowell made a video with Depeche Mode at the Berlin Wall, with Queen in Munich, and Neil Young in California.
 In 1986, McDowell moved to Los Angeles.

 During the late 1980s and 1990s, he designed the sets for music videos, including artists like Madonna, Michael Jackson, ZZ Top, Aerosmith, and others.
-He worked at Limelight, where he designed and directed music videos, including "Paradise" (1988) for Nigerian singer Sade.
+He worked at Limelight, where he designed and directed music videos, including "Paradise" (1988) for British-Nigerian singer Sade.
 He later worked at Propaganda Films, designing sets for Madonna's videos "Express Yourself", "Oh Father", and "Vogue", and commercials for companies like Levi's, Converse, Nike, Pepsi, Revlon, Sony, Coca-Cola, and Chanel.